iamnitishsah/MovieReccomander/README.md

-# Movie Recommendation App
+# MovieitNit

-Welcome to the **Movie Recommendation App**!
+Welcome to the **MovieitNit**!
 This project is a Streamlit-based web application that provides personalized movie recommendations based on user input.

 ## 🎬 Features
 - Simple and interactive UI powered by Streamlit